The Darkside-20k Data Acquisition System: Global Data Manager and Crate Data Manager

 Because of the large channel number used in DS-20k multiple digitisers must work concurrently.
 A shared sampling clock is essential to ensure precise synchronisation in phase and time across all digitisers.
 Precise absolute time, while not relevant for a Dark Matter search with DS-20k, is required for correlation of supernova burst events, with signals detected by other detectors worldwide, while phase synchronisation of all channels is necessary for proper event reconstruction.

 A synchronisation signal packet is delivered by the \gls{lngs} to the underground laboratory via optical fibre to allow for assigning accurate timestamps to events by all experiments~\cite{Deo_2019}.
 This packet is constructed at the surface facility and is based on a GPS signal.
-The packets are sent at 1 Hz rate and the first edge marks the synchronization time.
+The packets are sent at 1 Hz rate and the first edge marks the synchronisation time.
 Each data packet comprises the absolute time of the previous packet and the GPS clock bias correction expressed in nanoseconds.
 This signal is fed to a custom input-output GPS Clock board (IOGC, see ~\autoref{fig:clk_box}) and disciplines a local atomic clock (Stanford Research System PRS10 rubidium frequency standard~\cite{PRS10}).
 The system is able to provide absolute time with an accuracy of \SI{15}{\nano \second}.
-In case of loss of the \gls{lngs} synchronisation signal, the PRS10 clock can hold a Stratum 1 level for \(72\) hours.
+In case of loss of the \gls{lngs} synchronisation signal, the PRS10 clock can hold a Stratum 1 level for \(72\) hours, namely the next level in precision below GPS.